ia-toki/tcframe/docs/basic_concepts.rst

 Generation can fail due to several reasons:

-Invalid input format
+Invalid input/output format
-    In this case, no test cases will be generated.
     For example: using scalar variable for a grid segment.

 Invalid input variable states
   For example: a grid segment requires that the size is 2 x 3, but after applying the test case definition, the matrix consists of 3 x 4 elements.